abatchelor/awellchartedpath/_posts/2018-03-28-india-trains.md

 ## <i class="fa fa-check-square" aria-hidden="true" style="color:#2495C4;"></i> Getting Tickets

-Similar to [our experiences in Bagan](LINK) and [at Macchu Picchu](LINK), we wanted to book everything ourselves rather than go through a travel agent.
+Similar to [our experiences in Bagan](http://site.awellchartedpath.com/blog/2018/01/Bagan/) and [at Macchu Picchu](http://site.awellchartedpath.com/blog/2017/12/machu-picchu/), we wanted to book everything ourselves rather than go through a travel agent.
 Luckily we had planned far enough ahead of time (~3 months) that "general quota" tickets in the top classes of the trains we wanted were still available.
 We painstakingly followed directions from Seat61 and others found on Google, successfully got our U.S. phone number verified by the IRCTC system, but still failed because their payment portal wouldn't accept any international credit cards (despite saying it does).

 After a little more research I got in touch with [Raj at Train Ticket Please](https://www.facebook.com/trainticketplease/), who was glowingly reviewed by several other travelers online.
 After surprisingly little back-and-forth he reserved all of our trains for us without any problems.
 While we had to pay 3 USD extra per ticket than if we had been able to book on our own, he also helped us throughout our time in India by projecting delays, sending us seat numbers, and generally being a really responsive resource.
 If you're putting together an itinerary anywhere in India, I highly recommend Raj (best contacted by the email listed at the link above).

 ## <i class="fa fa-check-square" aria-hidden="true" style="color:#2495C4;"></i> Our Journeys

-### Delhi to Varanasi on the Swatantrta Senani Express
+### 🚂  Delhi to Varanasi on the Swatantrta Senani Express

 After spending most of the afternoon wandering around New Delhi, we took a break in the air conditioning of our hotel lobby and then decided it was time to get to the train station when a wedding party arrived.
 We ended up arriving at New Delhi Train Station (NDLS) at 6:30pm, ahead of our 8:40pm scheduled departure.
 After arriving to the very modern and fully-featured Delhi Airport, we were surprised to find that the main train station in New Delhi was more or less barren.
 After months of easy access to 7-11s and cheap noodles throughout Southeast Asia, it was a bit of a shock to not find any convenience stores.